restpose/restpose/docs/urls.rst

                False if the checkpoint should not cause a commit.

    :statuscode 201: Normal response: returns a JSON object containing a single
-	       item, with a key of `checkid` and a value being a string used to identify the newly created checkpoint.
+	       item, with a key of ``checkid`` and a value being a string used to identify the newly created checkpoint.
+The ``Location`` HTTP header will be set to a URL at which the status of the checkpoint can be accessed.

 .. http:get:: /coll/(collection_name)/checkpoint/(checkpoint_id)